ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr10/labor-of-love.md

 - Fleeing black women deprived the South of a large labor supply.

 ### Conclusion
-Among the dislocation of the Civil War, a common purpose remained to escape oppression of slavery while attempting to keep familie intact.
+Among the dislocation of the Civil War, a common purpose remained to escape oppression of slavery while attempting to keep family intact.

 ## Black Women as Free Laborers
 *page 18*